-ARTICLE 2 PROJECT DESCRIPTION; DEVELOPMENT AND OPERATION STANDARDS
+Article II.
+PROJECT DESCRIPTION; DEVELOPMENT AND OPERATION STANDARDS

-2.1 Conditions Precedent; Project Site. (a) Owner's obligations under this Agreement, including but not limited to the obligation to make any payments to the City, are conditioned upon a majority of those voting in the Referendum voting in the affirmative for the development and operation of a casino resort at the Property by the Owner.
-For the avoidance of doubt, with the exception of the Surviving Obligations, this Agreement shall be void and of no force and/or effect if a majority of those voting do not approve the Referendum.
-City's obligations under and the effectiveness of this Agreement are expressly conditioned upon receipt of the following agreements being executed prior to or contemporaneously with this Agreement: (i) the Escrow Agreement, (ii) the Management Agreement, (iii) the Development Agreement, and (iv) the Community Support Agreement among the City, the Manager and the Owner, all in form and substance satisfactory to the City.
+Section 2.01 Conditions Precedent; Project Site.

-(b) The Project is located on the real property known as the former "Philip Morris Operations Center", located at 2001 Walmsley Boulevard in the City and identified as Parcel Number S0090310019 in the 2022 records of the City Assessor (approximately 36.99 acres) and 4700 Trenton Avenue in the City and identified as Parcel Number S0090387001 in the 2022 records of the City Assessor (approximately 60.1 acres), all as generally shown on Exhibit A (the "Property").
+- (a) Referendum.
+Owner's obligations under this Agreement, including but not limited to the obligation to make any payments to the City, are conditioned upon a majority of those voting in the Referendum voting in the affirmative for the development and operation of a casino resort at the Property by the Owner.
+For the avoidance of doubt, with the exception of any obligations which expressly survive termination or expiration of this Agreement, this Agreement shall be void and of no force and/or effect if a majority of those voting do not approve the Referendum.
+City's obligations under and the effectiveness of this Agreement are expressly conditioned upon receipt of the following agreements being executed prior to or contemporaneously with this Agreement: (i) the Escrow Agreement, (ii) the Management Agreement, and (iii) the Community Support Agreement among the City, the Manager and the Owner, all in form and substance reasonably satisfactory to the City and Owner. - (b) Location.
+The Project will be located on the real property known as the former "Philip Morris Operations Center", located at 2001 Walmsley Boulevard in the City and identified as Parcel Number S0090310019 in the 2022 records of the City Assessor (approximately 36.99 acres) and 4700 Trenton Avenue in the City and identified as Parcel Number S0090387001in the 2022 records of the City Assessor (approximately 60.1 acres), all as generally shown on Exhibit A (the "Property").

-2.2 Operating Standard.
-The Project shall be constructed, maintained and operated by Owner according to the Luxury Hotel and First Class Resort Casino Standard.
+Operating Standard.
+The Project shall be constructed, and when complete, maintained and operated by Owner according to the Luxury Hotel and First Class Resort Casino Standard.
 So long as Casino Gaming Operations would be permitted by law to operate at the Project (assuming the existence of a valid Casino License), the primary business to be operated at the Project shall be Casino Gaming Operations.
-Owner agrees to make such additional capital expenditures as necessary each year to maintain the Project at Luxury Hotel and First Class Resort Casino Standards.
+Owner agrees to make such additional capital expenditures it determines are reasonably necessary each year to maintain the Project at Luxury Hotel and First Class Resort Casino Standards.
 In the event that the City believes that Owner is not complying with the Luxury Hotel and First Class Resort Standard, it shall notify Owner in writing, including the factual basis of its belief.
 In such event, Owner and City shall promptly meet to discuss such issues in good faith.
-If the City and Owner fail to reach an agreement regarding whether Owner is complying with the Luxury Hotel and First Class Resort Casino Standard, or agree upon a plan for complying with such standards, then City and Owner shall utilize a third party mediator with expertise in the operation of casinos and/or hotels to facilitate discussions.
-If such discussion are unsuccessful, then the parties may elect to exercise their other rights and remedies under this Agreement.
+If the City and Owner fail to reach an agreement regarding whether Owner is complying with the Luxury Hotel and First Class Resort Casino Standard, or fail to agree upon a plan for complying with such standards, then such dispute shall be resolved by arbitration pursuant to Exhibit I ("Arbitration").
+In no event shall any such dispute constitute a basis to terminate the interests of Owner under this Agreement unless and until a final determination ("Final Determination") of the dispute is rendered pursuant to the Arbitration and only if Owner fails, after notice and expiration of the applicable cure period, to perform its obligations in accordance with such Final Determination and the terms of this Agreement.
+Provided, however, in the event that the Final Determination is contested by legal proceeding, the time in which Owner must cure any such default shall not commence until a final, non-appealable determination has been made with respect to such legal proceeding.